youssefmohana/JOIOTDB/ProjectADVDB[IOT-Storage-Analysis]/readme.md

 ## MYSQL
 1. install mysql (mariiadb for rasperpi lightwieght) and create table caller (Weathe_data) and get code from adufruit (DHT11)

-1. to install mysql in rasperpi:
+to install mysql in rasperpi:
 ```
 sudo apt install mariadb-server -y
 ```

-2. run to install all packages
+The requirements.txt file should list all Python libraries that your notebooks depend on, and they will be installed using:
 ```
 pip install -r requirements.txt
 ```